Instructions on Exploring Pallas-Yllästunturi National Park

 - National Park is managed following Rules and Regulations.

 - Lighting campfires and camping are only permitted at sites marked for these purposes.
 In the Wilderness Zone camping is permitted anywhere and campfires may be built close to bodies of water with dry twigs as fuel.
-See zones from the map appendices (julkaisut.metsa.fi).
+See zones from the map appendices (julkaisut.metsa.fi, in Finnish).

 - Organizing events for large groups (over 50 persons).
 A permit is required.

 - Entering restricted areas, which have been established to preserve the area's species.
 Restricted areas are: